 Chow Down on Bangers and Mash

 Get something more substantial than butterbeer soft-serve to eat with all of the crazy beverages available in Diagon Alley.
-Head to the Leaky Cauldron for British faves like:
+Head to the Leaky Cauldron for Brit faves like:

 - Toad in the Hole (sausage with Yorkshire pudding)